 Phase 1 – Panel assessment

-They will score the applications using an agreed assessment matrix and scoring method.
-This assessment will be carried out without the applying organisations being identified.
+They will score the applications using an agreed assessment matrix and scoring method, and then discuss the applications in a panel meeting to make award decisions.

 The panel will then meet to discuss the applications and scoring, and make a final decision on each application.